usds/SME-QA-Website/pages/phases/assessments/written-assessments.md

   {{ page.intro }}
 </p>

 If your SMEs opt for a written assessment instead of a first-round interview, you will need to prepare questions and training for each different assessment round.
-We suggest an assessment that takes an applicant no more than 90 minutes to complete.
+We suggest an assessment that takes an applicant no more than 90 minutes to complete, in order to avoid over-burdening applicants with full-time jobs or obligations at home.
+This also enables easier assessment construction, testing and review.

 ### Items to check before sending a written assessment
 #### Communication to applicants
 - Applicants may be concerned you are seeking "free work" - have you clearly explained that the asseessment is solely for evaluation?
 - Have you expressed the due date of the assessment consistently, with time zone marked?
+- Have you marked the instructions that applicants **must read** to hghhlight them from the broader set of information for applicants?
 - Have you clarified any formatting requirements for submission and what will happen if people submit via another format?
   - In past pilots, applicants routinely submitted more than one written attachment, despite instructions to the contrary.
 - Have you added language about how you will treat extenuating circumstances (e.g. a COVID infection)?